 Color tools for logo inspiration

 BrandColors isn’t a traditional logo design resource, but it’s super valuable nonetheless.
-Browse or search the brand colors big companies use and click on a color to copy the HEX code.
+You can browse or search the brand colors big companies use and click on a color to copy the HEX code.
 (Tip: You can copy HEX codes into Looka’s editor when working on a logo.)

 Adobe Color CC is a robust color scheme builder that’s also fun to casually play around with.
 If you have Adobe Creative Cloud, you can save and include color schemes directly in Adobe Illustrator or Photoshop.
 It’s also useful to explore as a free web app.

 Color Supply has loads of information on how to pick the right colors, plus plenty of links to designers using interesting color schemes in their work.
-Pick a color on the wheel and see its complementary color (plus 20 suggested color combos on the right).
-Scroll down to see colors in action and get HEX codes.
+To begin, pick a color on the wheel and see its complementary color (plus 20 suggested color combos on the right).
+Then, scroll down to see colors in action and get HEX codes.

 Ready to start creating your logo?
 Try our free logo maker, and generate endless options until you find one you love!